rama-boat/Employee-Management-System/README.md

 1. Navigate to the login page.
 2. Enter the admin username and password.
-3. Once logged in, you will have access to the admin dashboard.
+3. Once logged in, you can access the admin dashboard.
-4. you can signup normally if you want to be a regular employee.
+4. you can sign up generally to be a regular employee.

 ## Contributing